Your money — our investment

 Stewardship

-Principle: Through dialogue with companies and the exercise of voting rights, influence is exercised on corporate governance in order to promote sustainable and long-term value-adding developments and to create transparency.
+Principle: Through dialogue with companies and the exercise of voting rights, influence is exercised on corporate governance in order to promote sustainable business models, long-term value creation and transparent reporting.
+Ultimately, our insured persons benefit from this — today and in the future.

-The term “active ownership” or active ownership is synonymous.
+The term “active ownership” (active owner responsibility) is synonymous.
 Delegation of voting rights to a proxy advisor or fund management company (compulsory in the case of collective investments) is referred to as proxy voting.

 Engagement is defined as the activity to obtain a better common understanding of responsible entrepreneurship through a proactive and cooperative dialogue and to encourage these companies to implement measures and achieve goals that have positive effects in the area of ESG.
 It also makes the corresponding investment processes and decisions easier to understand for them.